2018 FIFA World Cup: Discipline

 In total, only four players were sent off in the entire tournament, the fewest since 1978.
 International Football Association Board technical director David Elleray stated a belief that this was due to the introduction of VAR, since players would know that they would not be able to get away with anything under the new system.

-A player is automatically suspended for the next match for the following offences:
+A player was automatically suspended for the next match for the following offences: